Payne-in-Bahrain/u2_express_routers_and_controllers/README.md

 - Handle the request coming from the client (browser).
 - Implement the application logic such as using Models to perform CRUD data operations (create, retrieve, update & delete), fetching data from an API, etc.
 - Respond to the request by rendering views (often passing data to them) or issuing a redirect.
+- Sespond with json in the case of a React app.

 Controller functions are no different than the inline functions that we've already seen!